treasureola/ORCO/README.md

     - Accepts incoming connection requests from client
   - Clients can open same named socket to send request over the server
 - Client Certification
-  - Ensure that a client can communicate their personal identification over an opened named socekt
+  - Ensure that a client can communicate their personal identification over an opened named socket
   - Correctly recieve message from connected client

 #### Fred